sghoweri/ascmats.github.io/sleepMat.md

 ### Pressure Voltage
 This is the signal coming off the mat!
 All logic and "Mat Sensor" decisions are made from the changes of this value.

+## Diagnostic only UI elements (only visible if you go into the

+### Detection Sensitivity (Higher is more sensitive)
+Increasing this value causes the "matDownThreshold" and "matUpThreshold" to pull in closer to the "Pressure Voltage", which causes the likelihood of triggering on or off of the "Mat Sensor" from the more dynamic "matDownThreshold" and "matUpThreshold" instead of the more static "Empty Bed value" and "Full Bed value".

+This UI element was mostly for debugging and will likely be removed in the future.

+### Internal Temperature
+The temperature of the CPU.

+### WiFi Signal Strength
+WiFi connection strength to your device, larger than -60dB is not good.

 ## Next Steps
 If this worked, great!
 If not, ask in the Discord for help or email me directly at Raymond@asc.com.